DavideBri/davidebri.github.io/src/content/blog/08-Hackaton/my-first-hackaton.md

 One of my favorite parts was when everyone had their tasks, and then, after merging our work together, we saw the app make real progress.
-Well to be honest merging was not so easy at fist beacuse we were using different `Priettier` and that made the PR reviews veeery difficult to read and review.
+Well to be honest merging was not so easy at fist beacuse we were using different `Priettier` config and that made the PR reviews veeery difficult to read and review.

 ![i changed one line, i thought](./diff_changes.png) i changed one line... i thought. 🙄

-Finally, a teammate found a Prettier config we could use project-wide, and that gave us a huge boost on the project.
+Finally, a teammate setted up a Prettier config we could use project-wide, and that gave us a huge boost on the project.

 I hadn’t realized Prettier could cause such problems when working in a slightly larger group than I was used to.
 Lesson learned! 😅